Advertisement

 • 50g fine table salt

-• 8 tbsp filtered tap water, bottled spring water or kefir water
+• 8 tbsp filtered tap water or bottled spring water

 • 4 tbsp gochugaru (Korean red pepper powder)